On the alternatives to the ideal mathematical points-like separatedness: Can two ideal point-like events happen neither at exactly the same moment of time nor at two distinct moments

 Is it possible, within the SF, to conceive of an example of ideal point-like events which happen neither at exactly the same moment of time nor at two distinct moments (in a given reference frame), thus defying in a way the law of excluded middle, as targeted in \cite{Jura2024}, while staying within the classical framework with ideal points?
-One could try to argue that it indeed is, taking an extended version of points\footnote{'Extended' numbers akin to this kind of extended points seem to appear in certain approaches, considered nonstandard, to analysis (discussed also in \cite{Lynds2003}), where they are meant to represent an increment (of a variable's value).} (as in the discrete models of 'physical' continuum as discussed above) to prove the point (Figure \ref{Fig1}g, left, with the time axis to be considered here as going horizontally).
+One could try to argue that it indeed is, taking an extended version of points\footnote{'Extended' numbers akin to this kind of extended points seem to appear in certain approaches, considered nonstandard, to analysis (discussed also in \cite{Lynds2003}), where they are meant to represent an increment (of a variable's value).} (as in the discrete models of 'physical continuum' as discussed above) to prove the point (Figure \ref{Fig1}g, left, with the time axis to be considered here as going horizontally).
 What can only be compared in the SF, however, are points situated along a given specific dimension.
-That is, what we would need to do in order to be able to compare the temporal (or any other) relations of such points in a fair and rigorous manner (being faithful to the SF), is to move the lower point upwards, so that they are both on (exactly) the same level.
+That is, what we would need to do in order to be able to compare the temporal (or any other\footnote{In fact the discussion in this paragraph could apply as well to, for example, spatial relations between events, if we assumed instead that the horizontal direction in Figure \ref{Fig1}g represents a spatial, rather than temporal, dimension.}) relations of such points in a fair and rigorous manner (being faithful to the SF), is to move the lower point upwards, so that they are both on (exactly) the same level.
 Then, however, they would merge and become one event, for which we assume it obviously makes no sense to compare its relations with itself (Figure \ref{Fig1}g, right).
 The only conclusion that can be drawn in the SF is that either some points are two distinct points or one and the same point.
 If one would like to insist (focusing on the left part of the Figure \ref{Fig1}g as it is) and argue that clearly, one end(-point) of the lower point falls within the interior of and its other end(-point) falls beyond the upper one, we would respond that, in fact, the exact 'end' of the object being represented by the extended point, as a point itself, is something which does not really exist, and it is not in any specific place (neither is any specific (sub-)point of the 'interior' of any of the extended points), and so it just does not make sense for such exact points that do not exist to be strictly compared.
 It is only an assumption of the SF that such specific positions can indeed be determined.
 One could argue here, however, that the same can be said about and applied to the situation when two such points are on the same level (even when merged, as in Figure \ref{Fig1}g, right), and then they also cannot be compared because they are not in any specific positions either.
-With such observation we would agree, and add that this is an artificial construct of the SF in which the only thing we can say, and are in fact obliged to decide on, is whether two objects are distinct and thus not the same object or the same object, and this requirement is (symbolically) represented strictly and fulfilled only when they are situated along one selected dimension (that is, having $x_1$ vs $x_2$).
-As discussed already above, we regard this kind of SF's 'extended' points, as considered here, equivalent to 'ordinary' points, assumed commonly to be non-extended, as used to represent exact specific locations in an infinitely divisible continuum, in that their essence is to represent distinct, separate objects.
-The point of our alternative view is rather that there are no such specific, exact points.
+With such observation we would agree, and add that this is an artificial construct of the SF in which the only thing we can say, and are in fact obliged to decide on, is whether two objects are distinct and thus not the same object or, alternatively, the same object, and this requirement is (symbolically) represented strictly and fulfilled only when they are situated along one selected dimension (that is, having $x_1$ vs $x_2$).
+As discussed already above, we regard this kind of SF's 'extended' points, as considered here, equivalent to 'ordinary' points, assumed commonly to be non-extended (identified possibly with exact, specific locations in an infinitely divisible continuum), in that their essence is to represent distinct, separate objects.
+The point of our alternative (CC) view is rather that there are no such specific, exact points.